Book of Emily

 “And why not?”

-“This is just the way I am.”
+“I need to be this way.”
 Emily replied as she crossed her arms.

 Seemingly amused by her aggression, Walter squeezed her thigh.
 “To what end darling?
 What would happen if you just let things unfold the way they were intended?”